xregistry/spec/core/spec.md

 Unless otherwise noted, all attributes and extensions MUST be mutable and MUST be one of the data types defined in the
 [Notational Conventions](#notational-conventions) section.
 In other words, one
-of: array, bool, decimal, map, object, string, time, uint, uri, uri-reference, uri-tempalte, url.
+of: array, boolean, decimal, map, object, string, time, uinteger, uri, urireference, uritempalte, url.

 Implementations of this specification MAY define additional (extension) attributes.
 However they MUST adhere to the following rules: